Betta Facts and FAQ: Betta Fish Care, Behavior and Tank Setup

 Why is my Betta hiding in the corner of the tank?

-Why is my Betta resting on a plant leaf?
+Why is my Betta lying on the bottom of his tank or on a plant leaf?

 Why is he restlessly swimming up and down the sides of the tank?

 This is called glass surfing and it’s usually a sign that a fish in unhappy in its environment.
+That means he is experiencing stress of some kind.
 It could be because of poor water conditions, or it could be because the tank is too small.

-A one-gallon bowl is the bare minimum you’ll need for your Betta, but still awfully small.
+I recommend tanks of a least five gallons for a single Betta fish.
+Some people put their fish in tanks as small as one gallon, but in my opinion this is far to little space.
 Bigger is better.
-Like any tropical fish, Bettas need to swim around and have a little space to be happy and healthy.
+Like any tropical fish, Bettas need to swim around and have a little room to be happy and healthy.
 One word of caution: Bettas do not like fast currents, so if the filtration in the tank is pushing him around it could be causing him stress.

 Why is my Betta flaring up at the glass of his tank?